lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/06-strategy-synthesis.md

     methodology_summary: str
 ```

-**Schema Benefits:**
-- Forces complete, structured output
-- Every field has a description guiding the model
-- Validation constraints (e.g., `ge=0, le=100` for scores)
-- Nested models for complex structures
+This schema design has several benefits.
+The nested structure (`StrengthAnalysis`, `ConcernAnalysis`, etc.) ensures each recommendation includes complete information.
+Field descriptions guide the model on what to include.
+Validation constraints like `ge=0, le=100` for scores ensure output validity.
+And the structure itself communicates what a complete strategic recommendation looks like.

+> **Learn more:** The [Structured Output documentation](https://google.github.io/adk-docs/agents/llm-agents/#structured-output) covers Pydantic integration.

 ---

-## The Agent Instruction
+## The Synthesis Instruction

-The instruction guides comprehensive synthesis:
+The instruction prompt guides the model through a systematic synthesis process:

 ```python
 STRATEGY_ADVISOR_INSTRUCTION = """You are a senior strategy consultant synthesizing location intelligence findings.